MaxEdwards20/Auto-Shop/backend/DjangoServer/README.md

 This will start the server at: http://localhost:8000/

-The frontend instructions are found in the frontend folder of this repository.
-Just be sure to run this in a separate terminal than the frontend.
+The frontend instructions are found in the [frontend](../../frontend/README.md) of this repository.
+Be sure to start the server first, then do the frontend.

 ### Admin abilities

-To create an Admin account and add dummy data:

-`$ python manage.py createsuperuser`

-Enter a username, email, and password

-Start the server and add in data

-admin
-admin@email.com
+We configured the frontend to create an admin for you.
+Start the server <Strong>before </Strong>starting the client.

+- email: admin123
-admin123
+- password: admin123

 ### To Adjust Filler Data:

 Delete the db.sqlite3 file

 Make desired adjustments to the `populate` migration

+To Create a new Migration Script:

+- `$ python manage.py makemigrations --empty autoshop --name populate`

 Create and populate the database:

-* `$ python3 manage.py makemigrations `
+- `$ python3 manage.py makemigrations `
-* `$ python manage.py migrate`
+- `$ python manage.py migrate`

-To Create a new Migration Script:
-* `$ python manage.py makemigrations --empty autoshop --name populate`